mbohun/nsl-domain-plugin/README.md

 `grails generate-nsl-ddl`

-which will generate the schema from the domain classes and add the sql files in the web-apps/sql/views directory.
-The sql in the web-apps/sql/views directory is used to add views, extra indexes, and initialization code.
+and `diff` the result to see what needs to be changed.

 When starting off with a fresh NSL shard it's probably best to execute the nsl-ddl.sql file against your database (traditionally called nsl).

-When writing `update-to-nn.sql` scripts we try to make the update script idempotent, so that if it is run twice (either deliberately or accidentaly) it results in the same thing.
+When writing `update-to-nn.sql` scripts we **try to make the update script idempotent**, so that if it is run twice (either deliberately or accidentaly) it results in the same thing.
 Note data loss is possible it the scripts are run again after a while.